 This application process is to be used for all study abroad programs sponsored jointly by Central State and cooperation institutions.

-Remember to provide ALL the requested information and signatures before submitting your Study Abroad Application to the Center for Global Education.
+• Remember to provide ALL the requested information and signatures before submitting your Study Abroad Application to the Center for International Education.

-2. Complete a Study Abroad Information Sheet.
-[Required]
+• Complete a Study Abroad Information Sheet. [required]

-5. Complete Course Approval Form and have Academic Advisor sign the form.
-[Required]
+• Complete the Course Approval Form and have Academic Advisor sign the form. [required]

-6. Complete a Budget Worksheet and discuss it with a Financial Aid Counselor.
-[Required]
+• Complete a Budget Worksheet and discuss it with a Financial Aid Counselor. [required]

-7. Have a Study Abroad Clearance Form signed by these offices: Registration, Student Affairs, Cash Management, Financial Aid, Residence Life, Student Health Services and Global Education.
-[Required]
+• Have a Study Abroad Clearance Form signed by these offices: Registration, Student Affairs, Cash Management, Financial Aid, Residence Life, Student Health Services, and International Education. [required]

 4-6 months prior

-Complete a Budget Planning Sheet and discuss it with Global Education staff and the Office of Financial Aid before choosing a program.
+• Complete a Budget Planning Sheet and discuss it with International Education staff and the Office of Financial Aid before choosing a program.

 3 months prior